 As a choreographer, Matthew Bourne has always been one who dares to dream.
-This is, after all, the dazzlingly deviant dance-maker who gave us a deliciously different, Dickensian orphanage-set Nutcracker; not to mention a Swan Lake featuring a menacing male ensemble which initially ruffled a few feathers among ballet purists.
+This is, after all, the dazzlingly deviant dance-maker who gave us a deliciously different, Dickensian orphanage-set Nutcracker; not to mention a Swan Lake featuring a menacing male ensemble, which initially ruffled a few feathers among ballet purists.
 It was certainly no mean feat to overhaul these iconic ballets in a totally new movement style!

-Sleeping Beauty has returned to Milton Keynes Theatre straight from an eight-week stint at Sadler’s Wells, London’s dance house, and the company is still revelling in Matthew Bourne’s Knighthood for services to dance in the Queen’s 2016 New Year Honours List.
+Matthew Bourne’s Sleeping Beauty has returned to Milton Keynes Theatre straight from an eight-week stint at Sadler’s Wells, London’s dance house, and the company is still revelling in Matthew Bourne’s Knighthood for services to dance in the Queen’s 2016 New Year Honours List.
 What’s more, just to add to Sir Bourne’s recent acclaim, New Adventures waltzed off with the Stef Stefanou Award for Outstanding Company at the Critics’ Circle National Dance Awards for 2015 on Monday.

 As with all of Bourne’s shows, Sleeping Beauty has humour, drama, intrigue and magic woven throughout.
 From the moment that King Benedict and Queen Eleanor are presented with a much-longed-for baby daughter by dark fairy Carabosse, it is clear that something supernatural must be at work and parenthood will not be straightforward for the couple.
 Bourne’s Aurora is a wild-child who grows into a strong-willed young woman.
-In contrast to the classical ballet (in which the new-born royal remains safely ensconced in her cradle while events take a turn for the worse), Bourne’s Aurora character makes her first appearance on-stage as a wayward infant.
-Skillful puppetry means baby Aurora crawls, cries, climbs and creates chaos in the attention-grabbing first scene.
+In contrast to the classical ballet (in which the newborn royal remains safely ensconced in her cradle while events take a turn for the worse), Bourne’s Aurora character makes her first appearance onstage as a wayward infant.
+Skilful puppetry means baby Aurora crawls, cries, climbs and creates chaos in the attention-grabbing first scene.

 The tale of Sleeping Beauty is, of course, fundamentally about good versus evil.
 Bourne’s version is no different and his Carabosse, affronted that the King and Queen have not shown her sufficient gratitude for providing them with a little one to love, declares that the child will one day prick her finger and fall down dead.
 In lieu of a benevolent Lilac Fairy, Bourne has a Count Lilac who mitigates the curse so that the princess will not die.
 Instead, she will fall into a deep sleep.
-For those of us who are familiar with vampire lore, this character’s name offers some suggestion as to how he also helps ensure that her one true love can be preserved through the years so as to be by her side to wake her up…
+For those of us who are familiar with vampire lore, this character’s name offers some suggestion as to how he also helps ensure that her one true love can be preserved through the years so as to be by her side to wake her up.

 Bourne ensures that Carabosse’s malice endures by introducing a menacing and faithful son (Caradoc) who sticks around long after his mother’s demise to ensure that her wicked curse comes to pass.
 His advances towards Aurora at her 21st birthday party add a very real sense of danger and dramatic tension to the tale, balancing out the sweetly blossoming romance between the princess and Leo, the Royal Gamekeeper.